LLNL/mpibind/test-suite/README.md

 ```

-The first non-blank, non-commented line in the answer file is the number of tests in the file.
-After that, each answer consists of four line: a description, the expected thread mapping, the expected cpu mapping, and the expected gpu_mapping for the tasks of a given mpibind run.
-Each of the 4 lines are wrapped in quotes.
-These strings are directly compared to the output of mpibind when given the corresponding input parameters.
+The first non-blank, non-commented line in the answer file is the number of
+tests in the file.
+After that, each answer consists of four lines: a
+description, the expected number of threads, the expected CPU mapping, and
+the expected GPU mapping for the tasks of a given mpibind run.
+Each of the 4
+lines are wrapped in quotes.
+These strings are directly compared to the output
+of mpibind when given the corresponding input parameters.

-## Test Details
+## Test details

 1. Valid mpibind configurations
     * Map one task to every core